 Bioscience for Sustainable Agriculture and Food

-Our vision is to encourage a whole food-systems approach for sustainable agriculture and food research, to deliver productive, resilient and sustainable food and farming.
+Our vision is to encourage a whole food-systems approach for Sustainable Agriculture and Food (SAF) research, to deliver productive, resilient and sustainable food and farming.

 We have further articulated our vision and focus for agriculture in the Research in Agriculture and Food Security Strategic Framework: